pigfoot/mozbuilds/mozilla-build/python/README.txt

 Unsupported systems
 -------------------

-A number of features are not supported in Python 2.5 anymore.
-Some support code is still present, but will be removed in Python 2.6.
+A number of systems are not supported in Python 2.7 anymore.
+Some support code is still present, but will be removed in later versions.
 If you still need to use current Python versions on these systems, please send a message to python-dev@python.org indicating that you volunteer to support this system.
 For a more detailed discussion